rodrigoelp/reactnative-typescript/readme.md

 Multiple examples (and hopefully some explanation) of things you need to get react-native and typescript to work nicely between each other.

+## Objective

+- Learn react-native
+- Share with others working examples of react-native and typescript.
+- Get feedback from others, if you have more knowledge and you have ways to improve these examples? by all means contribute to this or provide feedback.

 ## Background

 I want to learn how to start building apps on [react-native](https://facebook.github.io/react-native/).
 Now, I've done web development in the past and I've also spent some time playing with [nodejs](https://nodejs.org/en/) so, I am not a complete foreigner to some of its concepts.